-You’ll often hear from people who don’t get what you’re experiencing, that fear is something that holds you back, or that you need to avoid fear, or to just “deal with it”.
+You’ll often hear from people (who don't get what you're experiencing), that fear is something which holds you back, or that you need to avoid fear, or to just "deal with it".

-But we want to help you take a different approach…
+But we want to help you take a different, smarter approach...

 So what's the solution?
 How can you move past fear, for the sake of your own MCAT score?

 The way to do it is not necessarily to move past it, but to move toward it because the reality is that fear can be useful.

 There was a time when fear was a signal for us to ditch lions or other forms of danger.
 Physical dangers like that are now mostly a thing of the past, yet we still get triggered in the same way – we want to ‘run’ even when we’re trying to accomplish our goals.

 The key is to realize that nowadays fears aren’t caused by external forces.